evgenytsydenov/python_course/README.md

-# Grader for Python course
+# Grading system for Python course

 This is a system for assigning and automatic grading of Jupyter notebooks.
 Communication between students and the grading system is implemented via email.